|Kill Date||Nov 2021|

 8th June 2022, Mr Reeves, aged-35, admitted manslaughter on the grounds of Diminished Responsibility, but denied murder - blaming his actions on acute post-traumatic stress disorder (PTSD).

 Thursday 16th June 2022, a forensic psychiatrist confirmed in the witness box that Reeves was not suffering from acute PTSD.
-The jury was sent out to consider verdicts.
+At 3:10pm the jury was sent out to consider verdicts.

 Friday 17th June 2022, at Bristol Crown court Reeves, the jury returns, a is found guilty of double murder.